clebin/SpectrumAssetMaker/README.md

 # Spectrum Tiled Tool
 ## Chris Owen 2022

-Utility to to create z88dk/Sp1 compatible screens, tilesets and sprites.
+Utility to to create z88dk/Sp1 compatible screens, tilesets and sprites in assembly or C format from GIFs and Tiled source files.

 ## Input formats required: